Oshun is the Yoruba orisha of fresh water, fertility and love.

 Oshun wears yellow and gold and usually carries her mirror.
 Those are her main signs.
 Dancers mimic her looking at herself in her hand mirror.

 Her number is 5 and multiples of 5.
 Her day of the week is Saturday.
-She is manifests in life as both peacocks and vultures.
+She manifests in life as both peacocks and vultures.

 She is the spirit of the Oshun River in Nigeria.
 The sacred stories say that we first met her in Osgbo, Nigeria at the Osun-Osogbo Sacred Grove, a world heritage site.
 The Oshun Festival is held there in mid-August.